·Research

 • White-box access requirement.
 Latent-state monitoring requires access to the model's residual stream during inference.
 For closed-source models accessed only through an API, this access does not exist; the monitor is restricted to the verbalized and output surfaces.

-• Linear-probability constraint.
-The simplest latent-state monitors (linear probes) can detect concepts that are linearly represented in the activation space.
-Not all concepts are.
-A concept encoded in a nonlinear manifold of activations cannot be cleanly extracted by a linear probe.
+• Linear-probe constraint.
+The simplest latent-state monitors (linear probes) can detect concepts that are linearly represented in activation space; nonlinear encodings can defeat them.
 SAEs and natural-language autoencoders partially address this at higher cost, but have their own failure modes, including the confabulation problem documented in ([3]).

 • Adversarial robustness.
 A model whose training has incentivized obscuring specific computations from latent-state monitors may route those computations through representational structures that linear probes cannot easily read.
 Latent-state monitoring is best used as one signal among several, with the assumption that it can be partially evaded but is much harder to evade than text-based monitoring.